FacerOfGod/website-la-norma/content/english/activities/norma-kids.md

   gallery-image:
     - test.jpg
   horaire:
-    - window: 27.05.2025 - 19.06.2025
+    - window: Summer
       entries:
+        - day: Lundi
+          hours: 8:30 - 17:00
+        - day: Mardi
+          hours: 8:30 - 17:00
+        - day: Mercredi
+          hours: 8:30 - 17:00
-        - day: Monday
+        - day: Jeudi
-          hours: 10:00 - 18:00
+          hours: 8:30 - 17:00
-        - day: Tuesday
+        - day: Vendredi
-          hours: 11:00 - 17:00
+          hours: 8:30 - 17:00
-    - window: 27.06.2025 - 18.07.2025
+    - window: Winter
       entries:
-        - day: Monday
+        - day: Lundi
-          hours: 10:00 - 18:00
+          hours: 9:00 - 17:00
-        - day: Tuesday
+        - day: Mardi
-          hours: 11:00 - 17:00
+          hours: 9:00 - 17:00
-    - window: 27.07.2025 - 18.08.2025
-      entries:
-        - day: Monday
+        - day: Mercredi
-          hours: 10:00 - 18:00
+          hours: 9:00 - 17:00
-    - window: 19.09.2025 - 18.09.2025
-      entries:
-        - day: Monday
+        - day: Jeudi
-          hours: 12:00 - 20:00
+          hours: 9:00 - 17:00
-        - day: Tuesday
+        - day: Vendredi
-          hours: 10:00 - 16:00
+          hours: 9:00 - 17:00
   notifications:
-    - title: Attention
+    - title: "What parents need to plan for:"
       type: attention
-      content: Please arrive **15 minutes early**.
-    - title: Remarks
-      type: remark
-      content: This activity may be rescheduled in case of bad weather.
-    - title: Warning
-      type: warning
-      content: This activity may be rescheduled in case of bad weather.
-    - title: Success
-      type: success
-      content: This activity may be rescheduled in case of bad weather.
-    - title: Info
-      type: info
-      content: This activity may be rescheduled in case of bad weather.
+      content: >-
+        * Picnic and snacks (Note: during winter afternoon snacks are provided)

+        * Diapers, wipes or cotton pads, change of clothes

+        * Comfortable shoes depending on the activity

+          *Norma Kids does not provide anything, except drinking water (tap water).*
   openstreet_map:
     enable: true
-    latitude: 45.2011768133446
+    latitude: 45.200866
-    longitude: 6.696381917465995
+    longitude: 6.696278
     zoom: 15
   logo: /images/activities/norma-kids/norma-kids-logo.png
   name: Norma Kids
   contact_form_action: none
-  gallery:
+  gallery: []
-    - image: /images/activities/norma-kids/norma-kids-gallery/no-search-found.png
   image: /images/activities/norma-kids/norma-kids-1.jpg
-  description: Welcome to Norma Kids, the ultimate mountain playground where
-    curiosity meets adventure!
-Specially designed for children aged 3 to 12, Norma Kids transforms the magic of the Alps into a wonderland of laughter, exploration, and snowy (or sunny!) surprises.test this is tes
+  description: >-
+    At NormaKids, we do everything we can to offer families a high-quality childcare service that is safe and attentive to the needs of each child.
+    Whether during school holidays or outside of them, our facility is open all year round to support children of all ages in a warm, stimulating, and reassuring environment.

+    Designed to adapt to each child's pace, NormaKids offers a variety of fun and educational activities, divided into age groups to ensure that each child has an enriching experience tailored to their development.
+Outdoor games, creative workshops, sensory discoveries, sports activities, and quiet time: each day is carefully organized to combine fun, learning, and well-being.

+    Our teams are made up of qualified professionals who are passionate about the world of childhood and trained to support each child with kindness, attention, and respect.
+Their mission: to provide a structured and fulfilling environment that is conducive to discovery, socialization, and independence.

+    Whether in summer or winter, for a full day or half day, NormaKids is there to simplify parents' daily lives while ensuring children have unforgettable memories.
+Because their well-being is our priority, you can entrust your children to us with complete peace of mind!

+    **☀️Summer**

+    * *Children aged 3 to 12*

+    * *16 places for children under 6*

+    * *36 places for children aged 6 and over*

+    * *🍴 Meal times only if the child stays for the whole day*

+    **❄️Winter**

+    * *Care for children aged 3 months to 5 years*

+    * *Micro-nursery with 12 places*

+    * Meal times only:

+      * During school holidays: every day
+      * Outside of holidays: Tuesdays and Thursdays only
 ---